Dr Craig Anderson BSc, GDipLibSc, GDipMan, MBus, PhD, FALIA

 Fellowship conferred 2013

-The ALIA Board of Directors confers the distinction of Fellow on Dr Craig Anderson who has shown exceptional leadership and support for professional collaboration throughout his career.
+The ALIA Board of Directors confered the distinction of Fellow on Dr Craig Anderson who has shown exceptional leadership and support for professional collaboration throughout his career.

 Craig was involved with Australia’s first and most successful community network, VicNet.
-VicNet is available to the community for internet and information technology access.
+VicNet was available to the community for internet and information technology access.

 Some of Craig’s career highlights involve working as CEO of Yarra Plenty Regional Library during a period of local government amalgamation and competitive tendering.
 During this turbulent time, Craig was able to grow and strengthen the services of the library.
 Craig was the chair of the CAVAL Board of Directors when the CAVAL Archival and Research Material (CARM 2) project was initiated.
 CARM 2 was a $14 million dollar project that enabled the CARM centre to triple in capacity.